shefket-mustafa/VibeHub2/README.md

 3. JWT is sent back and stored in **localStorage**
 4. API requests include JWT in the `Authorization` header
 5. Middleware verifies the token before processing requests

 ---

+## 🔑 Forgot & Reset Password Flow (EmailJS)

+1. User enters email on the **Forgot Password** page
+2. Server verifies the user and generates a short-lived JWT reset token (15 min)
+3. EmailJS sends a reset email containing a secure link:
+4. User clicks the link → lands on the **Reset Password** page
+5. User enters new password → backend verifies token and updates password

+---